Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Introduction

-Despite promising progress, these visual-only models rely solely on visual features and struggle to capture the crucial anatomical semantics (Fig.\ref{fig:task-moti}(c)).
-They treat pixels without sufficient anatomical context and cannot explicitly model the critical relationships between substructures.
-This limitation results in poor class discrimination and errors in edge details.
-Considering the advantages of large language models (LLMs), a challenge arises: \textit{\textbf{Can text information enhance fine-grained lumbar spine segmentation, and how can we efficiently extract and utilize these insights?}} This study aims to integrate text features rich in anatomical semantics, offering notable benefits: It provides additional annotation-free text insights that inform the model, for example, that {\textit{T12} is above \textit{L1} and \textit{T12/L1} is between them}.
-Unlike existing visual-language models (VLMs) that need additional expert annotations\cite{phan2024decomposing,li2024mlip}, we adaptively generate text prompts with rich anatomical semantics from image annotations.
-However, integrating text into the model poses challenges, such as extracting textual features and fusing \& aligning multi-modal information.
+Considering the advantages of large language models (LLMs), a challenge arises: \textit{\textbf{Can text information enhance fine-grained lumbar spine segmentation, and how can we efficiently extract and utilize these insights?}} This study aims to integrate text features rich in anatomical semantics, \textbf{offering notable benefits:} It provides additional annotation-free text insights that inform the model, for example, that {\textit{T12} is above \textit{L1} and \textit{T12/L1} is between them}.
+Note that such text insights are robust to class distribution variations, effectively alleviate the decline in segmentation accuracy caused by class imbalance.
+Specifically, unlike existing visual-language models (VLMs) that need additional expert annotations\cite{phan2024decomposing,li2024mlip}, we adaptively generate text prompts with rich anatomical semantics from image annotations.
+This enables adaptive retrieval and deep exploration of anatomical semantics underlying segmentation annotations, enhancing inter-class discrimination and segmentation details.
+However, integrating textual information into segmentation models, while advantageous, presents significant design challenges, including textual features extraction, fusion \& alignment of text-image information.